Decoherence as an inherent characteristic of quantum mechanics: Abstract

 \section{Abstract}

-In this study, we show that the measurement problem in quantum mechanics can be resolved by means of decoherence prior to measurement, which is a result of the uncertainty relation within the domain of quantum mechanics.
-We examine three elemental experiments: a Stern--Gerlach-like experiment, the Einstein--Podolsky--Rosen--Bohm (EPR-Bohm) experiment, and the double-slit experiment.
-By considering the first experiment, we explain how the uncertainty relation between the position and momentum introduces decoherence prior to measurement.
-Consideration of the EPR-Bohm experiment leads us to conclude that the correlation of the EPR pair is not a consequence of what is known as the collapse of the wave function.
-Our theory of decoherence prior to measurement can also be applied to experiments with continuous eigenvalues, such as the double-slit experiment.
+We show that it is possible to explain the quantum measurement process within the framework of quantum mechanics without any additional postulates.
+The key concept of the theory is decoherence, which appears as an inherent characteristic of quantum mechanics and results from the uncertainty relation.
+In contrast to environment-induced decoherence, this decoherence exists prior to a measurement being made.
+To clarify our idea, we examine three elemental experiments: a Stern--Gerlach-like experiment, the Einstein--Podolsky--Rosen--Bohm (EPR--Bohm) experiment, and the double-slit experiment.
+By considering the first experiment, we explain how the uncertainty relation between position and momentum introduces decoherence prior to measurement.
+Consideration of the EPR--Bohm experiment leads us to conclude that the correlation of the EPR pair is not a consequence of what is known as the collapse of the wave function.
+Our theory of decoherence can also be applied to experiments with continuous eigenvalues, such as the double-slit experiment.
+Consideration of the double-slit experiment leads us to understand how pure quantum mechanics describes the fact that quanta behave as interfering particles.